tremor-rs/tremor-vscode/CONTRIBUTING.md

 [closing-keywords]: https://help.github.com/en/articles/closing-issues-using-keywords

-Please make sure your pull request is in compliance with Tremor's style guidelines by running

-    $ sh ./contrib/pre-commit

-Make this check before every pull request (and every new commit in a pull request); you can add [git hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) before every push to make sure you never forget to make this check.

 All pull requests are reviewed by another person.

 If you want to request that a specific person reviews your pull request,